Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

 \subsubsection{Data visualisation layer}

-This layer is mostly dedicated to implementing business intelligence functions that offer SMEs a set of visualization artefacts such as reports and dashboards that combine data from multiple sources and at different stages of processing organized as per the use case definition.
-This can be described as the visual interface to monitor the overall system performance and provide situational awareness about network operational and maintenance priorities.
-This layer implements an interface between the engineer and the AI models, by reporting the actions taken by AI models during their regular operations.
-More details about this layer can be consulted in~\cite{Peizheng9931127}.
+This layer implements business intelligence capabilities, offering SMEs dashboards and reports that combine data from various sources and stages.
+It enables system-wide performance monitoring and operational awareness.
+It also acts as the interface between the user and the AI models by reporting AI actions during routine operations.
+More details about this layer are available in~\cite{Peizheng9931127}.

+Together, these layers form a flexible and scalable architecture that supports real-time analytics and the integration of AI applications across multi-vendor O-RAN environments.